acnicholls/ATM/README.md

 - Data filenames are set dynamically, depending on the system drive.

+- added an installer using Package & Deploy Wizard

 - a couple of minor bugs in the transaction file interaction for reports.

 ## What what changed originally